Tel: +44 (0)117 3281158, Option 1 for PD

 Learning and Teaching

-Independent learning includes hours engaged with essential reading, case study preparation and presentation, assignment preparation and completion.
+Independent learning includes hours engaged with essential reading, case study preparation, assignment preparation and completion.

 Study facilities